smoltcp-rs/smoltcp/README.md

 Usage example
 -------------

-_smoltcp_, being a userspace networking stack, needs to be able to send and receive raw frames.
+_smoltcp_, being a freestanding networking stack, needs to be able to transmit and receive raw frames.
+For testing purposes, we will use a regular OS, and run _smoltcp_ in a userspace process.
+Only Linux is supported (right now).

-This normally requires superuser privileges, but on Linux it is possible to create a _persistent tap interface_ that can be manipulated by a specific user:
+On *nix OSes, transmiting and receiving raw frames normally requires superuser privileges, but on Linux it is possible to create a _persistent tap interface_ that can be manipulated by a specific user:

 ```sh
 sudo ip tuntap add name tap0 mode tap user $USER